hth313/OS4/doc/basics.rst

 64K of addressable memory space.
 The HP-41 mainframe divides this up in 4K blocks and treats each such block as a page.
-There is really nothing magic about having such 4K blocks in the Nut architecture, it is just a way of dividing up the memory to allow for extensibility.
+There is really nothing magic about having such 4K blocks in the Nut architecture, it is just a way of dividing up the memory to allow for modular extensibility.

-Each memory location holds a 10-bit word and as most instructions are single word.
+Each memory location holds a 10-bit word and most instructions are single word.
 The only exceptions are the absolute jump and go subroutine instructions which takes two words.
-However, they are able to reach any fixed location in the 16-bit addressing space.
+However, the good news is that they are able to reach any fixed location in the 16-bit address space.
 (The ``POWOFF`` instruction needs to be followed by a ``NOP``, so it can be seen as taking two words as well).

-As the Nut CPU has notoriously bad addressing capabilities, the only way to read data from the ROM space is using the ``CXISA`` instruction which expects an address in the ``6:3`` field of the C register.
+As the Nut CPU has notoriously bad addressing capabilities, the only way to read data from the ROM space is using the ``CXISA`` instruction which expects an address in the ``[6:3]`` field of the C register.

 Packed pointer
 --------------